Root-Down-Digital/DragonSync-iOS/Util/Readme.md

       <img src="https://github.com/user-attachments/assets/93a034eb-4c81-456c-8457-f604307392f5" width="60%" />

+#### C. Mesh

+1. `CONNECT TO MESHTASTIC`:
+  - Install Meshtastic app on your phone or use the webUI
+  - Connect to your device via Bluetooth or serial

+2. `CONFIGURE SERIAL MODULE`:
+  - Module Settings → Serial Config
+  - Set the following settings:
+      - Enabled: ON
+      - Mode: TEXTMSG
+      - RX GPIO: 19
+      - TX GPIO: 20
+      - Baud Rate: 115200
+      - Timeout: 5000ms

 ## Notes
 - This project not affiliated with WarDragon, DragonOS etc.
-- Based on cemaxecuter WiFi [RID FW](https://github.com/alphafox02/T-Halow/tree/master/firmware
+- Based on cemaxecuter WiFi [RID FW](https://github.com/alphafox02/T-Halow/tree/master/firmware)

 > [!IMPORTANT]
 > This is a work in progress, expect breaking changes and possible stability issues.